sasha-laurent/amb-project/README2018.md

 The Teacher has access to the same pages as the student.
 Moreover, they can access several pages: Multiple Indexation, Ontology, Contextual Help.
-They can also add a quiz for each resource they add with questions being able to have several formats:
+They can also add a quiz for each resource they add with questions being able to have several formats: multiple choice, numerical answer, text box.

 #### 2.2.3 Admin